fbpx

 Enhance Vinyl Samples Part 3

-Part 3 in the series on making your vinyl samples better goes over our last two topics and tricks you can use to enhance your vinyl samples.
+Part 3 in the series on making your vinyl samples better go over our last two topics and tricks you can use to enhance your vinyl samples.
 First I talk about using vinyl emulation to basically make the sample sound “older” per-say.
-You can get some cool sounds out of vinyl emulation plug ins.
+You can get some cool sounds out of vinyl emulation plug-ins.

 Another method I share is masking and layering.
 I layer a few samples over the main sample I’m trying to enhance to give it more depth and another element that might enhance it in some way.
 The possibilities are endless and you really need to play around.